yunjhongwu/DJL-RL-examples/README.md

 DJL-RL
 ======
 Examples of reinforcement learning implementations with [DJL](https://djl.ai/) (tested with [PyTorch](https://pytorch.org/) backend).
-This repository aims to provide standard and simple examples of RL models in Java.
+This repository aims to provide toy examples of RL models in Java.

  - Models:
    - DNQ